-But still, it is possible to enjoy the city and get an overall sense of its history if you pick the best sights and plan your day carefully.
+Yet, it’s possible to enjoy the city and get an overall sense of its history if you pick the best sights and plan your day carefully.
+The entire city is a UNESCO World Heritage Site, which gives you some idea of how much there is to see!

-From the gorgeous Baroque and Gothic architecture to the dramatic history behind its sights, here’s how you can spend a weekend in “the Pearl of the Danube” and see its most important sights.
+From the gorgeous Baroque and Gothic architecture to the dramatic history behind its sights, here’s how you can spend a weekend in “the Pearl of the Danube.”

 1. See and Understand the Danube River